Document management, data, diaries etc

 • Enter full name, company name, primary email, and phone number.

-• Link contacts to their respective organizations.
+• Link contacts to their respective organisations.

 • Activity Logging: